Counseling & Mental Health Services

 Meet JFS Therapists

-Dr. Mitchell Wittenberg is a licensed psychologist with over 30 years of clinical experience.
+Mitchell Wittenberg, Ph.D., LP, the JFS Counseling Director, is a licensed psychologist with over 35 years of clinical experience.
 He received his doctorate in clinical psychology from the University of Rochester, NY and has practiced in a diverse array of psychotherapeutic settings including community mental health centers, family service agencies, college counseling centers, hospitals, and schools.
 Dr. Wittenberg has been with JFS since 1993.
 His clinical practice includes work with adults, couples, families, children, and adolescents.
 Dr. Wittenberg is a school consultant, and he facilitates a school-based creative problem-solving program he has developed over time.

 Clinical Approach/Personal Statement

 “For me, the key foundation to personal change in counseling is the development of a positive working relationship with one’s therapist—if you don’t feel sensitively and empathically heard, understood, and appreciated, all my various techniques and approaches are of little value.
 I strive to connect at deep emotional and personal levels with each client—child, adolescent, adult, couple, or family—as we work together towards a thorough understanding of the issues, concerns, and treatment goals that bring you to therapy.
 Rather than adhere to a one-size-fits-all approach to treatment, I develop therapeutic strategies tailored specifically for each situation at hand.
 My focus is often less about fixing problems than nurturing the unique personal strengths and coping resources that everyone possesses and that can be used in the process of therapeutic growth.”

 Vanderbilt University, Nashville, TN (BA; 1982); University of Rochester, Rochester, NY (PhD; 1986)

 Licensed Psychologist (Minnesota Board of Psychology; #LP3061; original license date: 2/11/94)